phelps-sg/gpt-education-prompts/README.md

 # gpt-education-prompts

-## Some experimental prompts for GptChat for use in the classroom
+## Some experimental prompts for applying GptChat in the classroom

 - [Photosynthesis game](photosynthesis-simulator.txt)
 - [Talk to Sir Isaac Newton in 1720](isaac-newton.txt)